flexn-io/renative/README.md

 #### Run on Device

-IMPORTANT: before you run RNV app on the actual iOS device you MUST:
+IMPORTANT: before you run ReNativeapp on the actual iOS device you MUST:

 1) Have ios device connected on the same network as your dev machine
 2) Have ios developer account properly configured with ability to generate provisioning profiles dynamically (Dynamic Signing)